2023 Solar Incentives Guide for Moss Bluff, LA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
 Some incentives are offered federally, while others are handled by the Louisiana government or your specific utility company, county or municipality.
-Types of solar incentives might include:
+Some solar incentives you might qualify for are:

 - Tax Exemptions: These may come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when paying taxes on your home.
 You could also look for exemptions on sales tax at the time of purchase.